gruntwork-io/boilerplate/README.md

 ### Running AWS-dependent tests

 Some integration tests require AWS credentials and are tagged with the `aws` build tag.
+These tests are also prefixed with `TestAWS` for easy targeting.
 To run these tests:

 1. Set up AWS credentials (e.g., using AWS CLI or environment variables):